eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 [//]: # (This syntax works like a comment, and won't appear in any output.)

 ## Purpose and Overview
-Data from the Terasic DE10-Nano's\* built-in 3-axis accelerometer is measured on ALL 3 axes to show when the board is in motion.
+Data from the Terasic DE10-Nano's built-in 3-axis accelerometer is measured on ALL 3 axes to show when the board is in motion.
 The raw output of the accelerometer is converted to g-force values by a sensor library and then sent to graphing software for data visualization and interpretation.

 [//]: # (Remove learn how to use opkg item okay?)

 In this tutorial you will:
-* Interface with the board's built-in digital accelerometer using an I2C\* interface.
+* Interface with the board's built-in digital accelerometer using an I2C interface.
-* Use Intel’s I/O and sensor libraries (MRAA and UPM) to get data from the accelerometer.
+* Use Intel® I/O and sensor libraries (MRAA and UPM) to get data from the accelerometer.
 * Monitor and observe acceleration data for small vibration and movement along the x, y, z axes.
-* Translate the acceleration data into +/- g-force values to demonstrate the motion of the Terasic DE10-Nano\* board.
+* Translate the acceleration data into +/- g-force values to demonstrate the motion of the Terasic DE10-Nano board.
 * Show the accelerometer data using different open-source technologies:
   * Express\* (web server)
   * Plotly\* (graphing library)